tpturjo/Performance-Review-Web-Application/docs/MeetingNotes.md

 **Code Review**
 1) Daniels Code: Decoupled messy code from route.py and reformatted the public review page.
 Also optimized html and css code.
-- Comments:
-  Caleb:Approved PR.
+- Caleb:Approved PR.
 Code worked properly.
-  Tanjet: Naming could be better
+- Tanjet: Naming could be better
-  Turjo: css needs more work.
+- Turjo: css needs more work.
 It's pretty bland.
 Buttons can be stylized

 ## Oct 31, 2023
 **Recorded by:** Turjo